hetu-script/hetu-script/docs/docs/docs/en-US/syntax/strict_mode/readme.md

 ## Zero value

-In non-strict mode, null can be treated as 0.
+In non-strict mode, variable with null value can be treated as 0.

 ```javascript
 final obj = {}